 (Roger Peet, Justseeds Artists’ Cooperative)

 In these moments of urgency, it can feel as if we will never be able to do enough—as if our long-term campaigns are too slow to develop, our reach too short.
 How do we respond?
 Does this cycle require us to drop everything in order to react?
 Must we abandon our own more proactive, visionary agendas, our long-term strategic thinking, our imagining and pre-figuring of alternatives to the existing society?
 Let us remember that none of this appeared just this year, out of nowhere.
 Capitalism, war, racism, fascism, xenophobia, misogyny, and other forces of oppression have long been shaping the terrain in which we fight.
 If we neglect our own aspirations, then we’ve already lost.

 Several factors played into our collective decision not to run a print issue of Perspectives on Anarchist Theory for the current year.
 We sincerely thank all inquiries and submissions sent for what was hoped to be an issue on Play.
-A call out for submissions for a Beyond The Crisis print issue of Perspectives (2018) will be announced shortly.
+A call for submissions for a Beyond The Crisis print issue of Perspectives (2018) is here.